 Stammherr in Waiblingen is one of the region's most innovative folding specialists, offering numerous possibilities for processing printed products on a space of 1.100 square metres in total.
 To provide optimum illumination in the large production hall, the company opted for the flexible RIDI LINIA-FLAT luminous beam system.
 Linear lenses for wide-angled light dispersion and the transverse prismatic disk made of PMMA that reduces glare in the longitudinal direction guarantee optimum lighting conditions at the individual working areas.
 No additional reflectors are required to control the light, thus enabling an extremely flat and slim configuration.
 A clear sheet can also be pushed in for easy removal of dirt deposits on the underside.
 Planning: INNOBLICK GmbH & Co KG

 Guildford Borough Council’s 30 year old office is a facility for public, staff councillors and visitors and its function has changed from a 9-5 facility to one that operates 24x7 in some departments.
 This change has led the council to manage its energy usage in a different way and they needed to find replacement for the existing fluorescent lighting installation.
-“We have worked with RIDI to install its ARKTIK-LED fittings to the first phase of our refurbishment,” says the Council’s Office Services Manager, Kevin Handley.
+“We have worked with RIDI to install its ARKTIK-LED fittings throughout the entire project” says the Council’s Office Services Manager, Kevin Handley.
 “With fewer fittings required with LED, we made savings on the capital cost, however, the biggest benefit is the on-going energy savings that the LED switchover makes, as well as the reduction in maintenance.”
 The LED luminaires produce a wider distribution of light than louvred fluorescent, which achieves the required lux levels for work zones from approximately 30% fewer fittings.
 Each luminaire in the new arrangement has also be set to work at just 70% of its capacity – approximately 20W-30W compared the old 80W fittings - rendering significant energy savings.
+Other areas of the project saw the use of F-LINE and Spectral Jep's used in the original older civic building.
+The final part of the refurbisment saw the new staff restaurant fitted out with li:fy Maxi pendants as well as small Spectral Pergament downlighters.

 Installing ARKTIK at Middlesex university has brought a new lease of life to 50 classrooms.
 379 ineffective fluorescent fittings were replaced with ARKTIK LED and controls, dramatically reducing the energy consumption while improving lighting levels.
 “By updating our lighting with ARKTIK-LED we have taken a massive step towards achieving our goal of increasing student satisfaction and reducing on-going running costs and environmental impact” - Mark Norman, Environmental Manager.
 The impressive 5200 lumen output has allowed Middlesex university to reduce the number of fittings by about a third.
 This, combined with the luminaire efficacy and controls has led to an overall energy reduction of approximately 70% each year.
 “Absence detectors ensure than no light is wasted if occupants forget to turn lights off and during daylight hours, we can optimise the natural light available outside instead of wasting energy, as was the case with our previous luminaires which automatically switched on whenever the room was occupied.
 These energy saving measures were of the upmost importance when choosing the lighting design.“ concluded Norman.